matheuslmarchetti/matheuslmarchetti/README.md

 ## Welcome

-I'm [Matheus L. Marchetti], a Computer Science student passionate about the energy sector and dedicated to leveraging technology to enhance processes.
+I'm Matheus L. Marchetti, a Computer Science student passionate about the energy sector and dedicated to leveraging technology to enhance processes.

 👨‍💼 Currently, I work as an Administrative Assistant I at Grupo Energisa in Mato Grosso do Sul.
 In the Coordination for Large Clients and Public Sector, I focus on developing automations and process improvements using RPA's, along with conducting data analysis to support decision-making.
 My goal is to integrate my expertise in Computer Science with the specific demands of the energy sector, developing tools that optimize operations and provide strategic insights.